edrys-org/module-template/README.md

 Serve the module on localhost and add it to an Edrys class, then use any editor to modify the module.
 We recommend:

 - [VS Code Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) which allows you to see your changes live as you make them
-- [VS Code Alpine.js Intellisense](https://marketplace.visualstudio.com/items?itemName=adrianwilczynski.alpine-js-intellisense) for highlighting Alpine.js code
+- [VS Code Alpine.js Intellisense](https://marketplace.visualstudio.com/items?itemName=adrianwilczynski.alpine-js-intellisense) if using Alpine.js

 ## Deployment